cedricbahirwe/MemberWise/README.md

 - **Mastering of SwiftUI Layout Engine**
 ## Special Thanks to:

-1. Paul Heagarty from Standford University for his great course ✨.
+1. Paul Hegarty from Standford University for his great course ✨.